hanseltime/yarn-cfn-resource-template/invoke_inputs/README.md

 # Invoke Inputs

+For local testing and invoking of this function, we can invoke the TestEntrypoint or the TypeFunction after having run `yarn sam-build-docker` or its debug variant.

+The inputs in this folder represent the 2 different types of inputs that each entrypoing takes.

+## Event Creation Script

+There is already a section in [Development.md](../DEVELOPMENT.md) on this, but it is worth reiterating that all of these json files should be used with the `yarn create-event` script.

+This script allows us to keep comments in the json and to parameterize things like credentials.

+## Requests for the actual TypeFunction entrypoint

+If you want to store requests for testing the actual TypeFunction entrypoint, you will want to match the `HandlerRequest` type from your `cloudformation-cli-typescript-lib` package.

+All json files that are not postfixed with `_test` have the anticipated format for a raw handler request as of the time of writing this.
+You can come through the requests to get an understanding of the values that you can provide.

+Note, the raw payload does not exactly match the typescript named fields for the request by the time that they make it to your handler.
+This could be cause for confusion.
+If you want a simplified payload, you can use the TestEntrypoint instead.

+## Using Test Entrypoint

-For local testing and invoking of this function, we can invoke the TestEntrypoint function of the custom resource provider so that we can circumvent some of the other complexities of the request payload for the actual handler during testing.
+The TestEntrypoint function of the custom resource provider so that we can circumvent some of the other complexities of the request payload for the actual handler during testing.

-**This is not what cloudformation uses when running `cfn test` and should only be used for storing good payloads for local testing via invoke**
+** All files of the test event format are current denotes with `_test.json`.**

-## Test Event format
+### Test Event format

 The Test Event format has a slightly different format then the whole Cloudformation lambda request.
 You can verify this format against the `TestEvent` type definition for your version of the